Can I get EI if I work for an app-based company like Uber?Updated November 11

-App-based companies, like those for ride-sharing and food delivery, often say that their workers are independent contractors, and not employees.
-This means that most of these workers do not pay into EI so they cannot get EI benefits.
+App-based companies, like those for ride-sharing and food delivery, usually say that their workers are independent contractors, not employees.
+This means that most of these workers don't pay EI premiums and so they can't get EI benefits.

-But since you're technically “self-employed”, you and other app-based workers qualified for Canada Emergency Response Benefit (CERB).
+But since you're “self-employed”, you and other app-based workers can qualify for the Canada Recovery Benefits.

 Starting on September 27, 2020, the government introduced new benefit programs for people who don't qualify for EI.

 Some benefits have ended but two of these programs are still available.

 The Canada Recovery Caregiving Benefit is for people who don't qualify for EI and have to take time off work to care for family members.